When putting together the itinerary for our second TTT Tour, we had just one worry: would three days in Istanbul be enough?

 Declared to be the best place for beans and rice in the city, this unassuming little restaurant directly faces Süleymaniye Mosque.

 Offering hearty traditional Turkish food, including its famous plate of ‘fasulye’ – or dried beans – we had an unexpectedly delicious lunch here.
-Incredibly cheap, we opted for the beans and a plate of rice; two simple dishes that blew us away.
+Incredibly cheap, we opted for the beans and a plate of rice – two simple dishes that blew us away.

 2pm: Head to Süleymaniye Mosque

-This sun-drenched mosque was our last stop during our three days in Istanbul.
+This sun-drenched mosque was our last stop during our 3 days in Istanbul.
 Having already wandered through the halls of Hagia Sophia and the Blue Mosque, we assumed that the Süleymaniye Mosque would be fairly similar.

 What we hadn’t banked on, however, was its unforgettable views.